hippo00/DBA-Education/.github/ISSUE_TEMPLATE/dba-education-document-tempate.md

 ---
 name: DBA Education Document Tempate
-about: DBA Education Document Tempate
+about: Organize and format your content using this template
-title: Please input your [Product] and [Category] and [Subject] at here
+title: Please input your [Product] ,[Category] and [Component] at here
 labels: draft
 assignees: ''